iand/erdf/README.md

 # Encoding Properties

-Once declared, the schema prefix can be used to encode property UR Is defined within that schema by concatenating the schema prefix, a hypen (-) or dot (.) and the local name of the property.
+Once declared, the schema prefix can be used to encode property URIs defined within that schema by concatenating the schema prefix, a hypen (-) or dot (.) and the local name of the property.
 For example supposing the schema http://xmlns.com/foaf/0.1/ has been assigned the prefix foaf using a link tag as described above.
 Then the RDF property http://xmlns.com/foaf/0.1/name could be encoded to as foaf-name or as foaf.name.

 The reason why two alternate forms are specified is to retain compatibility with the Dublin Core specification and also to ensure compatibility with CSS which uses dots to separate element names from classes for HTML documents.
 It is recommended that authors use the dot separator in the head of the document and the hyphen separator in the body of the document.

 # Writing Metadata About The Current Document

-In general, metadata about the current document is placed in the <head> section.
+In general, metadata about the current document is placed in the &lt;head&gt; section.
 Two elements can be used here to represent triples.
 The first is the meta element which can be used to embed triples with literal values.
 The property is encoded in the name attribute and the literal value is placed in the content attribute.

 For example: